todiane/corri-construction-p3/README.md

 ### Confirm information so far

-The user will be asked to confirm all the information they have submitted so far before being able to move on.
+The contractor will be asked to confirm all the information they have submitted so far before being able to move on.

 ![CCCCP check](/assets/images/cc-rm-check-information.png)